 Some myths and other points about Depression

 - Depression is normal but many people don’t admit to it.
 Some people feel there is a shame attached, or that people will think they are weak.
-Great leaders such as Winston Churchill had suffered depression.
+Great leaders such as Winston Churchill suffered from depression.

 - Some people ask “Am I going mad?”
 It may be a relief to know that you are not going mad and that the symptoms you have are normal and have been shared by many other people.

-- You may ‘open up’ for your symptoms from friends and relatives.
+- You may ‘open up about your symptoms to friends and relatives.
 However, if you are open about your feelings with close family and friends, it may help them to understand and help.

 What are the depression treatment options?

 Depression Treatment is available as Anti-depressant medicines, Psychological (talking) treatments, Cognitive behavioral therapy (CBT), Interpersonal therapy (IPT), etc. These therapies take a long time for depression treatment, sometimes many years of regular treatment or no cure at last.

 But I here give you a very fast depression treatment which not even cure you within 3 months and at the same time makes you a new person.

 Bach Flower Remedies surely cure millions of depression patients so far.
 Here is my suggestion for the patients:-

-Mix these 3 Bach Flower Remedies in a half bottle of filter (pure) water, insert 2 drops of each remedy into the bottle and shake the bottle hard before you sip a 25% medicine water.
+Mix these 3 Bach Flower Remedies in a half bottle of filter (pure) water, insert 2 drops of each remedy into the bottle and shake the bottle hard before you sip 25% medicine water.
 Sip 25% medicine water three more times a day (approximately every 3 hours).
 Every day you will take 4 doses like the first day for the next 3 months.

-And mix these 3 remedies for follow up dose (90% of people do not need any follow-up dose), whenever you will feel a little depression take a dose for an instant cure.
+And mix these 3 remedies for a follow-up dose (90% of people do not need any follow-up dose), whenever you will feel a little depressed take a dose for an instant cure.